Learning Material Sample

 Shortened demo course.
 See details at foot of page.

-...be deferred by making an investment into an Enterprise Investment Scheme or partially exempted through the Seed Enterprise Investment Scheme (SEIS).
+A CGT liability can also be deferred by making an investment into an Enterprise Investment Scheme or partially exempted through the Seed Enterprise Investment Scheme (SEIS).

 Why might it beneficial for higher and additional rate income taxpayers to select investments that produce capital growth?